HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Introduction

 The paper is structured as follows.
 Section~\ref{sec:related} covers the related work.
 Section~\ref{sec:outline} outlines the evaluation and describes the datasets.
 The methods being used are presented in Section~\ref{sec:methods}.
 Section~\ref{sec:perf} evaluates of the experimental results.
-Discussion and concluding remarks are presented in Section~\ref{sec:disc}.
+Discussion and conclusion are presented in Section~\ref{sec:disc}.